 Notes: Dependent variable is the share of cereal i (rice, wheat or other cereals) in total cereal expenditure.
-Ethnic Cereal is an indicator variable that takes the value 1 if cereal i is the ethnic cereal in future state.
-1987-1988, 1993-1994 and 1999-2000 are round dummies with the initial round 1987-1988 as omitted reference group.
-All regressions include the baseline fixed effects controlling for local supply and demand conditions (original state-time-product) and the fixed effects for panel identification (district-quarter-product).
-Robust standard errors clustered at district-round-quarter in parentheses.
-Regressions weighted by survey population weights. \ p < 0.05, \\\ p < 0.01.
+Ethnic Cereal is an indicator variable that takes the value 1 if cereal i is the ethnic cereal in future State.
+1987-1988, 1993-1994 and 1999-2000 are round dummies with the initial round 1987-1988 as the reference group.
+Columns 1-2 are region-level regressions: column 1 includes all regions and column 2 restricts to regions along the future state border.
+Columns 3-5 are district-level regressions: column 3 includes all districts, column 4 restricts to border and border-adjacent districts, and column 5 to border districts.
+All regressions include the baseline fixed effects controlling for local supply and demand conditions (original state-time-product) and the fixed effects for panel identification (region- or district-quarter-product).
+Robust standard errors clustered at region-round-quarter (columns 1-2) or district-round-quarter (columns 3-5) in parentheses.
+Regressions weighted by survey population weights. \ p < 0.10, \\ p < 0.05, \\\ p < 0.01.